crashoverride777/swifty-receipt-validator/README.md

 - Test, Test, Test

 Please test this properly, including production mode which will use apples production server URL.
 Use xcode release mode to test this to make sure everything is working.
-This is not something you want take lightly, triple check purchases are working where your app is in release mode.
+This is not something you want take lightly, triple check purchases are working when your app is in release mode.

 - Your own webserver